PyroclastIO/pyroclast-clojure/README.md

 ```

 `agggregate-together` executes a collection of aggregates over a stream of events.
-now for the test. each aggregate is available by name, and we'll see our sensor
+now for the test.
+Each aggregate is available by name, and we'll see our sensor
 values bucketed by id.

 ```clojure